“To the LAW and to the TESTIMONY: if they speak not according to this word,

 Because such a response will show whether we are in fact genuine.

-That is, they keep His Commandments, for not doing so, just wouldn’t gel.
+That is, they keep His Commandments, 'cause not doing so, just wouldn’t gel.

 When God — via His Holy Word — has said that that’s what He wants us to do?